rueedlinger/ev3dev-python-robot/README.md

 ```

 ## Example code
-For more examples have a look at the [examples](examples) directory.
+For more code examples have a look at the [examples](examples) directory.